vors/ZLocation/README.md

 PS C:\dev\ZLocation\ZLocation.Tests>
 ```

+### List known locations

+`z` without arguments will list all the known locations and their weights (short-cut for `Get-ZLocation`)

+To see all locations matched to a query `foo` use `z -l foo`.

 Goals / Key features
 --------------------

 *  Support for multiple PS sessions.
+*  Good built-in ranking algorithm.
 *  Customizable matching algorithm and weight function.
+*  Works on Windows, Linux and MacOS.

 ## Install
 Install from [PowerShellGet Gallery](https://www.powershellgallery.com/packages/ZLocation/)